wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/Catalog.md

 ## ![](https://placehold.jp/17/ffffff/000000/20x20.png?text=O) Theme Taxonomy
-Points to an URL that specifies relevant concepts that classify the **contents of the catalog**.
+Points to an URL that specifies relevant concepts that classify the **contents of the catalog** (they are basically Keywords for computers).
+The best concepts to include here are what you think make your resource unique, what the users might find most interesting about your resource.
 They must be ontological terms, and typically, these can be looked up using the [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols4/index)  or [Bioportal](https://bioportal.bioontology.org/).
-In the case of species names, we recommend using the [World Flora Online Taxonomy](https://www.worldfloraonline.org/search?query=)
+In the case of species names, we recommend using the [World Flora Online Taxonomy](https://www.worldfloraonline.org/search?query=).

 *Example:*
 https://www.worldfloraonline.org/taxon/wfo-0000659225, https://www.worldfloraonline.org/taxon/wfo-0000729203, https://www.worldfloraonline.org/taxon/wfo-0000729205, https://www.worldfloraonline.org/taxon/wfo-4000000074